 And the line of thinking from most media talking heads goes like this.
 If the shooter was a Muslim, we need to tighten immigration laws.
 If the shooter was Hispanic, we need to build a wall.
 If the shooter was black, we need more prisons and tougher laws.
 If the shooter was white, thoughts and prayers will do the trick.
-And above all, protect the Second Amendment.
+And above all, protect the Second Amendment and sell more guns.

 The actual causes of gun violence are varied, complex and even to an extent inscrutable.
 So are the remedies.
 But as difficult as solving the problem may be, there are really just a few simple principles that we need to keep in mind.

 Quite simply, a society should regulate the hell out of firearms.
 There’s no valid excuse for not doing so, no matter how much distaste you have for “big guvmint” cramping your right to shoot things up.
 One of the gun culture’s popular sayings is “When guns are outlawed, only outlaws will have guns” — which is irrelevant, since regulation is not about “outlawing”.
 When you are required to be tested before obtaining a driver’s license. and stick to the speed limit, and drive in the right lane, does that mean that the government is trying to “take away” your car?

 Regulation is not the final solution, by any means; on the contrary, it’s just the first step, a necessary foundation.
 It’s something that we can’t afford not to do, if we want to avoid a broken windows effect that invites crime and carelessness.